ThenTech/CF-Slicer/README.md

   - <span style="background-color:#FFC0CB;">     </span> Polygons that appeared "open" but were "fixed" to include them anyway
 - [x] Progress indication during slicing (also indicated by same colours for every phase)
 - [x] Slicing is multithreaded where possible
+- [x] Arc detection for polygons to see if it's a circle, so we could print an arc in GCode instead, but the firmware does not have this enabled, so it is commented out.

 ## Progress